-Flowers tend to be predominantly yellow, but some varieties have red and orange tinges.
-Image left shows the flowers are spidery and unusual; the scented varieties are good to cut and bring indoors for colour and scent.
-Hamamelis are slow to get going and can take a couple of years to get established and to flower well.
-Witch Hazel is slow growing about 3-4m in 10 year, suitable for a smaller garden.
+Flowers are predominantly yellow, but some varieties have red and orange tinges.
+The Images show that the flowers are spidery and unusual; the scented varieties are good to cut and bring indoors for colour and scent.
+Hamamelis are slow to get going and can take a couple of years to get established and flower well.
+Witch Hazel is slow growing about 3-4m in a a 10 year period, which makes it suitable for a smaller garden.
 Witch Hazel is hardy to H5 which is between -10-15C.

-Hamamelis will tolerate partial shade, although they may bloom better in sun which is their preferred growing conditions.
+Hamamelis will tolerate partial shade, although they may bloom better in a sunny position which is their preferred growing conditions.
 To establish Hamamelis in an area of partial shade the other growing conditions need to be suitable.
 This means fertile, well-drained soil which is neutral to acid ideally a pH range of 4.5 -6.5.
-Witch Hazels are a long-lived and hardy but do not like to be in a frost pocket or an exposed area.
-If Hamamelis is planted in frost prone area you may need to protect from frost for the first year or so until established.
-In addition until established Hamamelis Witch Hazel may need watering during dry periods.
+Witch Hazel are a long-lived and hardy but dislike to be in a frost pocket or an exposed area.
+Hamamelis planted in frost prone area will need protection from frost for the first year or so until established.
+In addition, until established, Hamamelis Witch Hazel may need watering during dry periods.
 Once established, trouble-free.

-Hamamelis are not the easiest of shrubs to get established, and if you feel your garden conditions are not idea, but are looking for an early flowering yellow garden shrub Forsythia is a less adventurous but an easier alternative.
+Hamamelis are not the easiest of shrubs to get established, and if you feel your garden conditions are not ideal, but are looking for an early flowering yellow garden shrub, Forsythia is a less adventurous but an easier alternative.